2021 World Pain Summit

 Dr. Elisabeth Saxton

-R.Psych.
-Clinical Psychologist, National Director of Mental Health Services
+Clinical Psychologist, National Director of Mental Health Services and President-Elect for the Pain Society of Alberta.

 Dr. Mick Sullivan

-Canada Research Chair in Behavioural Health, McGill University.
+Canada Research Chair in Behavioural Health, Department of Psychology.

 Dr. Rob Tanguay